Country code top-level domain: Unused ISO 3166-1 codes

-Almost all current ISO 3166-1 codes have been assigned and do exist in DNS.
+Almost all ISO 3166-1 codes have been assigned and do exist in DNS.

 However, some of these are effectively unused.
 In particular, the ccTLDs for the Norwegian dependency Bouvet Island (bv) and the designation Svalbard and Jan Mayen (sj) do exist in DNS, but no subdomains have been assigned, and it is Norid policy to not assign any at present.
 Two French territories—bl (Saint Barthélemy) and mf (Saint Martin)—still await local assignment by France's government.

 The code eh, although eligible as ccTLD for Western Sahara, has never been assigned and does not exist in DNS.
 Only one subdomain is still registered in gb (ISO 3166-1 for the United Kingdom), and no new registrations are being accepted for it.
-Sites in the United Kingdom generally use uk (see below).
+Sites in the United Kingdom generally useuk (see below).

 The former .um ccTLD for the U.S. Minor Outlying Islands was removed in April 2008.
 Under RFC 1591 rules, .um is eligible as a ccTLD on request by the relevant governmental agency and local Internet user community.